Donna Provoost – Chair

 Donna is an economist with over fifteen years of experience as a researcher, policy analyst and manager.
 Her professional work has centred on working for better outcomes for disadvantaged groups.
 She came to New Zealand from Canada over a decade ago, and she has worked in several government agencies in the social sector.

-Donna is current the Advocacy Manager for the Office of the Children’s Commissioner and lives with her husband and daughter in Wainuiomata.
+Donna is currently the Advocacy Manager for the Office of the Children’s Commissioner and lives with her husband and daughter in Wainuiomata.
 She is active in her local community, including being a member of the school board of trustees.

 Steve has had a career in the police for 22 years based in Christchurch.
 From 2012 to 2016 he was Sergeant in charge of the Riccarton Neighbourhood Policing Team.
 The Prevention First approach to policing was used to successfully reduce crime and to build community ownership and cohesion in the area.
 This approach changed how Steve saw policing and helped to fuel a passion for the prevention first approach.